EDe-Graft/EDe-Graft/README.md

 ---

 ## 🏆 About Me
-A **4.0 GPA Computer Science student** at William Paterson University with expertise in full-stack mobile and web development, AI/ML, and cloud technologies.
-Currently leading **Qurius AI** as Founder & CEO, building the future of AI-powered customer support.
+A **3.98 GPA Computer Science student** at William Paterson University with expertise in full-stack mobile and web development, AI/ML, and cloud technologies.
+Currently leading **Qurius AI** as Founder & CEO, building the future of AI-powered web assistance and analytics.
 Passionate about building scalable solutions that bridge technology and business innovation.

-🔹 **Valedictorian** (2017) | 🏅 **NSMQ Finalist** | 🏆 **Innovation Hub Award Winner**
+🔹 **Computer Science-Artificial Intelligence Intern | **New Jersey Division on Civil Rights - Innovation Lab** 🔹 **Valedictorian** (2017) | 🏅 **NSMQ Finalist** | 🏆 **Innovation Hub Award Winner**
 🔹 Built systems serving **50,000+ users** | Reduced latency by **40%** in production apps
-🔹 **Founder & CEO** of Qurius AI | **AI-Powered Customer Support Platform**
+🔹 **Founder & CEO** of Qurius AI | **AI-Powered Web Assistant and Analytics Platform**

 ---